What is campus life like?

-What are the requirements for being accepted into the A Semester in Hawaiʻi program?
+What are the requirements for being accepted into the A Semester in Hawaiʻi (ASH) program?

-All applicants must meet the entrance requirements of the University of Hawai‘i, complete the additional ASH application form and submit two letters of recommendation.
-ASH admits the best and brightest of students into the program.
-Students should be “self-starters” who have clear academic goals they wish to pursue.
+All applicants must meet the entrance requirements of the University of Hawai‘i, complete the additional ASH application form and submit two letters of recommendation (see the apply page for details).

 Can foreign students apply to the ASH program?

-Foreign students are not prohibited from the program, but there are special considerations for foreign students who wish to come to the University of Hawai‘i under the ASH program, and alternative programs may be more appropriate.
-Participants in this program are enrolled as classified students and must complete the UH International Admissions Process.
+Foreign students are not prohibited from the program, but there are special considerations for foreign students who wish to come to the University of Hawai‘i under the ASH program, and alternative programs (such as Manoa International Exchange) may be more appropriate.
+Foreign ASH students are enrolled as classified students and must complete the UH International Admissions Process.

 Will course credits transfer to my home institution?